 Promise to Love Dorset

-The Promise to Love Dorset project is a behaviour change campaign aiming to maximise positive opportunities and minimise negative impacts of visitors coming to Dorset during summer 2021.
+The Promise to Love Dorset project was a behaviour change campaign which aimed to maximise positive opportunities and minimise negative impacts of visitors coming to Dorset during summer 2021, following the Covid-19 pandemic.

 • Protect our natural environment, maximising the opportunities for people’s connection with it, and encouraging both residents and visitors to have a collective sense of environmental responsibility.